Daniel-Hoerauf/cs3240-f16-team11/README.md

-# Django Project for CS 3240
+# Djjjango Project for CS 3240